STREET LIFE: LIGHTS FOR THE ROAD AND COMMUTING

 For general riding 3 watts will generate a reassuringly bright beam front and rear.
 Every so often low power 1.4 watt versions pop up very cheaply but will only produce a feeble glimmer.
 Audax and performance orientated winter bikes are better served by the higher end.
 3 watt types - such as this Shutter Precision SL9 or its PD8 sibling which produce very little resistance and much greater output - good enough in some cases for trail duties when combined with a suitably sophisticated headlamp.

 Leaping forward front lights for hub dynamos offer a lot of variety these days.
 As ever B&M maintains a strong fan base, but we've tested some excellent - if pricey models such as the Sinewave Beacon (combining light and USB charger, both of which can be used at the same time) and the K-Lite siblings: the Bikepacker Ultra and the Bikepacker Pro V2.
+Their range now includes an Ultra Low Drag model.

 Halfway houses and capable compromises